nstack/nstack/README.md

 ## Introduction

 NStack is a data analytics platform which makes integrating data, productionising code, and connecting it to that data really simple.
 Firstly, it provides a way to turn disparate data-sources -- such as databases, 3rd-party APIs, or HTTP endpoints, into streams of typed records.
-Secondly, it provides a way to publish local code on your machine into *functions* on your cloud provider.
-These streams of data can be composed with these functions using NStack's scripting language, and NStack automates all infrastructure and operations so you can focus on data-science instead of operations.
+Secondly, it provides a way to publish local code on your machine as *functions* on your cloud provider.
+These streams of data can be composed with these functions using NStack's scripting language, and NStack automates all infrastructure so you can focus on data-science instead of operations.

 NStack is platform-agnostic, which means it can can run anywhere.